-B5.1.2 Certification Portable traffic signals must be certified as complying with AS 4191-1994. of portable traffic Contractors are required to apply to the RCA to use portable traffic signals. signais Application must be made with the TMP and the details of the system must be provided (manufacturer and model description/number).
+B5.1.2 Certification Portable traffic signals must be certified as complying with AS 4191-1994. of portable traffic Contractors are required to apply to the RCA to use portable traffic signals. signals Application must be made with the TMP and the details of the system must be provided (manufacturer and model description/number).
 RCAs must approve the use of all portable traffic signals before they are installed at a worksite.
 A register of compliant systems is available on the NZTA's website.
 The representative of the RCA must ensure that the system is listed as compliant before signing off the TMP.
 New systems can be tested to AS 4191-1994 standards at either a qualified independent Australian laboratory or at Opus Central Laboratories in New Zealand.
+The Technical Note - Specification and Application for Portable signals available on NZTA's website, outlines the process to be followed.
 New approvals will be added as they pass testing.
 Testing is to be undertaken at own expense.
 For details of testing or to have a portable signal system tested apply to: Senior Traffic and Safety Engineer (CoPTTM) NZ Transport Agency Private Bag 6995 Wellington 6141.
-B5.1.3 Power supply The power supply may be either mains or battery but the source and lamp combination must be able to produce the signal lantern light output required by the Austroads Guide to Traffic Management Part 10: Traffic Control and Communications Devices .
+B5.1.3 Power supply The power supply may be either mains or battery but the source and lamp combination must be able to produce the signal lantern light output required by the Austroads Guide to Traffic Management Part 10: Traffic Control and Communications Devices.
 B5.1.4 Signal displays At most worksites a single signal post with a three-aspect lantern display is sufficient.
 The display is normally positioned to the left, and adjacent, to a limit line that is located at a point where normal two-way traffic operation is restored.
 The location of the signal displays in relation to the limit lines and adjacent carriageways must conform to the requirements of the Austroads Guide to Traffic Management Part 10: Traffic Control and Communications Devices.
 B5.1.5 Detection system Vehicle detection may be by microwave or infra-red detectors, or by induction loops cut in the road surface.
 The system must be set up to minimise false detections due to adjacent worksite activity and vehicles on the road that are leaving the controlled area.